-In 2021, the median dissolved oxygen concentration was above the lower limit for warm water (2B) streams (5.0 mg/L as daily minimum) and cold water (2A) streams (7.0 mg/L as daily minimum) during baseflow conditions (dashed blue lines; Figure 9).
-Like in previous years, the North Creek sites were closer to the threshold than other monitoring sites.
-The sample median for SC806 was below the standard during baseflow conditions.
+In 2022, the median dissolved oxygen concentration was above the lower limit for all warm water (2B) streams (5.0 mg/L as daily minimum) and most of the cold water (2A) streams (7.0 mg/L as daily minimum) during baseflow conditions (dashed blue lines; Figure 7).
+The sample median for SC806 (coldwater site) was below the standard during baseflow conditions.
+Like in previous years, the North Creek sites were closer to the threshold than other monitoring sites, but not below.